 A third option?

 About 10 months after I first published this post, I wrote a follow-up post with additional commentary.
-The post explores de-interlining scenarios for South Brooklyn in the absence of a new yard in Astoria for R trains.
+That post explores de-interlining scenarios for South Brooklyn in the absence of a new yard in Astoria for R trains.
 I updated it after vanshnookenraggen blogged about South Brooklyn de-interlining using an existing switch provision – a provision I completely overlooked when I first drafted this post.

 Utilizing that provision leads to the following service pattern: